American President Lines

-American President Lines, LLC, is an American container shipping company that is a subsidiary of French shipping company CMA CGM.
+American President Lines, LLC (APL) is an American container shipping company that is a subsidiary of French shipping company CMA CGM.
 It operates an all-container ship fleet, including eleven U.S. flagged container vessels.

 In 1938, the U.S. government took over the management of the Dollar Steamship Co., which was in financial difficulties and transferred their assets to the newly formed American President Lines.
 In 1997, Singaporean shipping company Neptune Orient Lines (NOL) acquired APL, eventually moving APL's headquarters to Singapore.
 In 2016, CMA CGM acquired NOL, parent company of APL.